adamluckydo/ontology/Buddhism.md

 ## Who am I, what is this article

 I always liked mazes as a kid.
-I particularly liked the challenge of not putting pencil to paper until I had them solved.
-Seeing how tall I could stack the incorrect paths in my head probably had unintended consequences, since my math teachers always complained that I never showed my work.
-But really, the fun wasn't in _how_ I solved the problem, it was in the fact that I _did_ solve the problem, and maybe just a bit about being the type of guy who _could_ solve it.
+I particularly liked the challenge of not putting pen to paper until I had them solved.
+Although seeing how tall I could stack the incorrect paths in my head probably had unintended consequences, since my math teachers always complained that I never showed my work.
+But to me, what mattered wasn't _how_ I solved the problem, it was that I _did_ solve the problem, and maybe, just a bit, being the type of guy who _could_ solve the problem.

-However, starting around college, (coincidentally around the time I was forced to start making my own life decisions) my mind decided to raise a question of a much greater magnitude:
+But sometime around 2016, while in college (coincidentally around the time I was forced to start making my own life decisions), my mind decided to raise a problem of a much greater magnitude:

 "What is the meaning of life?"

-An age old question that, until that point, I had never taken seriously.
-Some part of my mind had considered that question inoperable, off-limits from actual contemplation.
+To ask that genuinely is almost laughable.
+But why?
+Its ubiquity?
+The unspoken agreement that it's unsolvable?
+An implicit assumption that meaning isn't real?
+The otherwise intolerable tension of existential dread?
+Or maybe because to even ask the question is to be unwell.
+For whatever reason, I had never taken the question seriously.
+Some part of my mind had considered it inoperable, off-limits from actual contemplation.
 But now, I reasoned:

 "If I have to start deciding how I want to live my life, I obviously have to make the right decisions.
-And if I don't know what's actually meaningful, how am I supposed to make good decisions?"
+And if I don't know what's actually meaningful, how can I know which decisions are the right ones?"

 The question pittered around in the back of my head for a couple of years, and I eventually settled on an answer that suited me just fine: "The meaning of life is to find a meaning in life".
 I didn't actually land on a specific meaning for myself at the time, but satisfaction at my own recursive prowess kept me placated.

-Fast-forward to 2020: Covid hits, I am utterly isolated, and I experience a freak injury that makes sitting painful and prevents me from feeling anything from sex.
-Fortuitously, one of my friends had recently introduced me to the Waking Up app.
-And, being the goody two-shoes student I am, instead of drowning my pain in alcohol or food, I turned to investigating the nature of my own experience.
+Fast-forward to 2020: Covid hit, I was utterly isolated, and I experienced a freak injury that made sitting painful and prevented me from feeling anything from sex.
+Fortuitously, a friend had recently introduced me to the Waking Up app.
+And, being the goody two-shoes student I am, instead of drowning my pain in booze or treats, I turned to investigating the nature of my own experience.

 After all, if I was so smart, why wasn't I happy?